Ghosha

-Ghosha (घोषा) was an ancient Vedic period Indian female philosopher and seer.
-From a young age she suffered from a skin ailment which had disfigured her.
-Ashvini Kumars cured her and restored her youthfulness, health and beauty.
-As a result, she got married and had a son.
+Ghosha (घोषा) was an ancient Vedic period Indian philosopher and seer.
+From a young age, she suffered from a disfiguring skin ailment.
+According to legend, Ashvini Kumars cured her and restored her youthfulness, health and beauty.
+Consequently, she got married and had a son.
 She was proficient in the Vedas and had even scripted two hymns in the Rigveda.
-She was called as mantradrika meaning well versed in mantras.
-She was also known as a Brahmavadini or speaker or proclaimer of Brahmana and led a purposeful spiritual life.
+She was called as mantradrika, meaning well versed in mantras.
+She was also known as a Brahmavadini, a speaker or proclaimer of Brahmana, and led a purposeful spiritual life.

 Biography

 Ghosha was born during the Vedic period in India.
-Her father was Kakshivat and grandfather was Dīrghatamas and both of them had written hymns in the Rigveda.
-She was suffering from a skin ailment and was confined to the house attending to her father.
+Her father was Kakshivat and grandfather was Dīrghatamas, both of them having written hymns in the Rigveda.
+She suffered from a skin ailment and was confined to the house, attending to her father.
 According to a hymn, she suffered from leprosy, which had disfigured her.
-She was thus a celibate for a long period.
+She was thus celibate for a long period.
 She fervently prayed to Ashvins, the divine physician twins of the time, who were proficient in rejuvenation.
-They taught her Madhu Vidhya, a Vedic teaching, a science of secret learning to restore youth and acquire immense knowledge, to get her cured of skin ailment.
-Because of her constant prayers Ashvini Kumars cured her skin problem and restored her beauty.
-She was then married.
+According to myth, they taught her Madhu Vidhya, knowledge to restore youth and acquire immense knowledge, to cure her skin ailment.
+Thus, allegedly, she was cured, and then married.
 She had a son, Suhstya, who also composed a hymn in the Rigveda.